Kraków bid for the 2022 Winter Olympics: History

-In late 2013 and early 2014 opposition against Krakow's bid for Olympic Games has gathered momentum.
-As of 30 March 2014, "Kraków Przeciwko Igrzyskom" ("Krakow Against Games") initiative has won support of over 17,300 Facebook users and gathered over 7900 signatures under an online petition calling for referendum over the bid.
-Main concerns raised by the critics are expected exorbitant costs, likely cost overruns and the resulting rise in Krakow's debt, as well as the need to build sport facilities of little use beyond the games, in contrast to limited interest of Krakow city authorities in spending public money to improve the quality of life of the population.
+In late 2013 and early 2014 opposition against Kraków's bid for Olympic Games has gathered momentum.
+As of 30 March 2014, "Kraków Przeciwko Igrzyskom" ("Kraków Against Games") initiative has won support of over 17,300 Facebook users and gathered over 7900 signatures under an online petition calling for referendum over the bid.
+Main concerns raised by the critics are expected exorbitant costs, likely cost overruns and the resulting rise in Kraków's debt, as well as the need to build sport facilities of little use beyond the games, in contrast to limited interest of Kraków city authorities in spending public money to improve the quality of life of the population.
 It has been brought to attention in the national press that the overall economic benefits of holding Olympic games are doubtful, local and national public authorities are almost always laden with excessive debt in result, while the only parties actually benefitting from the Games seem to be the International Olympic Committee and national committees.
 Criticism voiced by opponents of the Games was partly confirmed already when the Games application has been lodged in mid-March 2014.
 In difference to previous estimates, the Games application does not include several previously planned transport infrastructure projects, while spending on sport facilities is to be significantly higher than previously planned.

 Even though the bid was still in early stages, in February 2014 the bid committee has already drawn much criticism in the national press for employing staff (financed from public money) according to unclear criteria, questionable spending on promotional activities including TV spots and a visit by city officials to the Sochi Olympic Games, as well as awarding the contract for preparation of the Games application to a company involved in the 2010 Commonwealth Games corruption scandal.
 All the cited allegations were later responded by the bid committee.

 Kraków's Games application has been lodged on 22 March 2014.
 Its contents were leaked to the press and published on the internet.
 The application was criticised for misinforming the International Olympic Committee on climatic and environmental conditions, in particular for failing to provide true information on catastrophic air pollution in both Kraków and Zakopane.

-Further controversies arise from the planned location of the Krakow Olympic Park, in particular of the Olympic Village.
+Further controversies arise from the planned location of the Kraków Olympic Park, in particular of the Olympic Village.
 Its construction would require converting a significant part of the Park Lotników and adjacent green areas into a build-up area with high-rise construction.
-The envisaged location would involve a reduction of green space despite its crucial importance for Krakow in view of its appalling air pollution record (third most polluted city in the EU).
+The envisaged location would involve a reduction of green space despite its crucial importance for Kraków in view of its appalling air pollution record (third most polluted city in the EU).